YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 import Task exposing (Task)
 ```

-[Http](http://package.elm-lang.org/packages/evancz/elm-http/3.0.1/Http) is self-explanatory: we need this package to make HTTP requests.
+[Http](http://package.elm-lang.org/packages/evancz/elm-http/3.0.1/Http) is self-explanatory.
 We also need [Task](http://package.elm-lang.org/packages/elm-lang/core/4.0.1/Task).
-A [task](http://guide.elm-lang.org/error_handling/task.html) in Elm is similar to a promise in JavaScript.
-Tasks describe asynchronous operations that can succeed or fail.
+A [task](http://guide.elm-lang.org/error_handling/task.html) in Elm is similar to a promise in JS: tasks describe asynchronous operations that can succeed or fail.

 Next we'll update our `init` function: